Classic Lasagna

 If ricotta is what you grew up eating, you might feel the same way about cottage cheese.

-Though we all often put some sauce into the bottom of the baking dish, since I was using a stoneware baker, I just smeared a bit of olive oil in the bottom.
+Though we all often put some sauce into the bottom of the baking dish, since I was using a stoneware baker, I just drizzled a bit of olive oil in the bottom.

-Begin layering the casserole with 1/4 of the ingredients, lasagna noodles, meat sauce, cheese mixture and Mozzarella.
+Begin layering the casserole with 1/4 of the ingredients - lasagna noodles first.

 Repeat for three more layers.
 Cover with aluminum foil.